 Think about it, even you will feel awkward in a room full of strangers, so it makes sense that your dog would feel the same way.

 Proper socialization can help dogs become comfortable around other dogs and learn appropriate social skills.

-Dogs may bite another dog during playtime, nothing unusual.
+Dogs may bite another dog during playtime, but it’s nothing unusual.

-They often nip or bite at each other’s legs, ears, or tails, but these bites are usually gentle and not meant to cause harm.
+They often nip or bite at each other’s tails, ears, or legs, but these bites are usually gentle and not meant to cause harm.

 This behavior often accompanies other playful behaviors, such as chasing, wrestling, and bowing.

 But sometimes, they unintentionally bite too hard, especially for puppies, and the immediate response of the bitten dog is to bite back.